-It is common practice for a National Criminal History Check to be requested of you if you have applied for a job or admission to an organisation in Australia.
+It is common practice for a Nationally Coordinated Criminal History Check to be requested of you if you have applied for a job or admission to an organisation in Australia.
 For some purposes, it is even mandatory that the organisation be responsible for requesting Police Checks from every one of their staff.

-A National Criminal History Check is a record of all recorded criminal activities, police records, and conviction history information of an individual (applicant).
+A Nationally Coordinated Criminal History Check is a record of all recorded criminal activities, police records, and conviction history information of an individual (applicant).
 Where there is a criminal record or a court outcome against your name on the criminal database and it is deemed disclosable according to the State’s legislation, it will be released by the authorities.

 Working in aged care and obtaining aged care police checks

 Working with vulnerable persons or groups

 Businesses request for National Criminal Checks during the recruitment process as part of the safe acts and procedures.
 It is also a risk mitigation strategy against damage to business brand and public safety.

 A Nationally Coordinated Criminal History Check will either contain No Disclosable Court Outcomes (NDCOs);

 Disclosable Court Outcomes (DCOs), including details of the convictions.
 Some of the kinds of convictions to expect on a Police Check are;

 Pending trials and convictions